carlosesh/carlosesh.github.io/index.md

 My own implementation of forensic image recovery, the only thing you need is the raw file from your card and it will recover every image that has been "deleted" in reality the image is not deleted, what happens is that those bits are not accessible any longer, so the next time you take photos it just overwrites those already occupied spaces in memory with your new image, but if you just deleted your photos and you want all of them back, just use my implementation from [here](https://github.com/carlosesh/cs50/blob/master/pset4/recover/recover.c)

 ### [Speller](https://github.com/carlosesh/cs50/tree/master/pset5/speller) :page_facing_up:
-An speller *(seriously?)* program which checks whole scripts, like a movie script that you wrote to present it to someone, or poem, or anything at all!
+A speller *(seriously?)* program which checks whole scripts, like a movie script that you wrote to present it to someone, or poem, or anything at all!
 Just give it some text and a bigger dictionary if you desire. and In a matter of seconds it will go through it all and tell you your mistakes.

 ### [DNA checker](https://github.com/carlosesh/cs50/tree/master/pset6/dna) :syringe:
-Assume you have received a sample of DNA and you calculate the nucleotid chains contained in the dNA, once you have that you need to compare against a set of existing results to see if there's a match, well, this is doing that, this actually how forensics match your DNA against a existing data for any number of purposes.
+Assume you have received a sample of DNA and you calculate the nucleotid chains contained in the dNA.
+Once you have that, you need to compare against a set of existing results to see if there's a match.
+Well, this does exactly that; this is actually how forensics match your DNA against existing data for any number of purposes.

 ### [Score Keeper](https://github.com/carlosesh/Lnk-Shortner) :soccer:
 An application which you can feed different participants and their respective rank according to their respective points.
 Pretty easy, was one of my first adventures in development.